Transport in Greater Manchester: Rail

-Future
+Upgrades and future

 In recent years, upgrades have been made to existing rail infrastructure in and around Manchester.
 Piccadilly was renovated prior to the Commonwealth Games in 2002 and has been rated as one of the best large stations in the country.
 From 1998 to 2008, the West Coast Main Line linking Manchester to Glasgow, Birmingham and London was upgraded reducing journey times but fell short of the targeted 155 mph top speed.

 The Manchester hub report was published in 2010 by Network Rail, examining possibilities of how the rail network in Manchester could be improved amid large passenger growth to and from Manchester.
 Network Rail proposed a £560 million scheme which would alleviate rail bottlenecks across northern England in 2011.
 Full funding for the project, now called the Northern Hub was confirmed in July 2012, as part of the Government's High Level Output Specification (HLOS) for the rail industry for 2014–2019.

-Two new through platforms are planned as part of the Northern Hub project however in 2017 the construction was not confirmed.
+Two new through platforms were planned for Manchester Piccadilly as part of the Northern Hub project.
+However, in 2023 these plans were cancelled by the government.
 At present there are twelve terminating platforms but just two through platforms.
 Congestion is common at peak times and trains often incur delays for following trains down the line at Oxford Road.
-The new proposals will provide up to 700 more trains per day with space for 44 million more people to travel by train each year.